 5. Play games with family and friends

 Games are always fun unless you’re the competitive type (I am at times).
-Spending times with loved one’s by playing certain games show gratitude because you appreciate the time you have with your loved.
+Spending time with loved ones by playing certain games shows gratitude because you appreciate the time you have with your loved ones.

-I love playing games with friend and family because it then brings laughter, smiles, and enjoyment as we try to beat each and win.
+I love playing games with friends and family because it then brings laughter, smiles, and enjoyment as we try to beat each and win.
 Overall, we just end up talking and laughing.

 Volunteering is by far my favorite way to show gratitude and serve others.
 Servitude is by far one of the humblest ways to bring your ego down a bit.